Homeland (TV series): Critical response

 The first season received near universal acclaim.
 Metacritic gave it a rating of 92 out of 100 based on 29 critics.
 TV Guide named it the best TV show of 2011 and highly applauded the performances given by Damian Lewis and Claire Danes.
 Metacritic named Homeland the second-best TV show of 2011, based on aggregating the year-end top-ten lists of a number of major TV critics.
 The second season also received near universal acclaim, achieving a Metacritic rating of 96 out of 100 from 21 critics.
 The third season initially received generally favorable reviews, with a rating of 77 out of 100 based on 23 critics, but reviews became more negative as the season progressed.

 Hank Stuever of The Washington Post gave the pilot episode an A−, saying "What makes Homeland rise above other post-9/11 dramas is Danes's stellar performance as Carrie—easily this season's strongest female character," and that "The latter half of the first episode is exhilarating.
 I'm hooked."
 Matthew Gilbert of The Boston Globe gave it a solid A grade, and said it was his favorite drama pilot of the season.
 Entertainment Weekly's Ken Tucker gave it an A−, stating "It's the fall season's most intriguing, tense puzzler."
 IGN TV gave it a positive review, saying that it was an "ace thriller" that also managed to have something to say about the "War on Terror".
 The seventh episode, "The Weekend", received overwhelming critical acclaim and was described by both the creators of the show and Lewis as a "watershed" episode.

 Greg Dixon of The New Zealand Herald criticized Homeland's thin plotting, Danes's "insane levels of overacting", and Lewis's "passivity".
 Robert Rorke of the New York Post wrote about the third season that "[s]eldom in the history of cable TV has a series imploded as quickly as Showtime's Homeland. [...]
 The show, in the middle of its third season, is now impossible to take seriously."
 In 2014, Laura Durkay of The Washington Post criticized Homeland for its portrayal of Islamophobic stereotypes and called it "the most bigoted show on television.

+James Donaghy of The Guardian wrote: "It took a while for Homeland to realise its true calling as a showcase for TV's greatest surrogate father-daughter relationship", adding that "a perfect conclusion rewards the viewers who persevered with it" to the end of the eighth season.

 Former U.S. President Barack Obama has praised Homeland and is known to be a fan of the show.
 Former Secretary of State Hillary Clinton's office asked for early screeners of episodes from the first season.

+In December 2023, Variety ranked Homeland #98 on its list of the 100 greatest TV shows of all time.